Eygey/xfce-customisation-tutorial/README.md

-   move the ".profile" and ".Xresources" file from the home-config folder to your home folder unzip gtk-3.0-css.zip go to ~/config/gtk-3.0 move "gtk.css" from the gth-3.0-css folder to ~/config/gtk-3.0 unzip xfce4-config go to your .config folder rename the xfce4 folder to "xfce-00" move xfce4 from xfce4-config to your .config folder go to the xfce4 folder if you have changed the default user name of the user then you must go to ~/.config/xfce4/panel open the genmon15.rc, genmon16.rc and genmon17.rc and in the first line change kali to the username do the same to whiskermenu-8.rc on the fourth line
+   move the ".profile" and ".Xresources" file from the home-config folder to your home folder unzip gtk-3.0-css.zip go to ~/config/gtk-3.0 move "gtk.css" from the gth-3.0-css folder to ~/.config/gtk-3.0 unzip xfce4-config go to your .config folder rename the xfce4 folder to "xfce4-00" move xfce4 from xfce4-config to your .config folder go to the xfce4 folder if you have changed the default user name of the user then you must go to ~/.config/xfce4/panel open the genmon15.rc, genmon16.rc and genmon17.rc and in the first line change kali to the username do the same to whiskermenu-8.rc on the fourth line
    run: xfce4-panel &
-   you can customise the panel by opening the panel application
+   it will probably prompt you to remove docklike or quit remove docklike you can customise the panel by opening the panel application